 What is Margin of Safety?

 The margin of safety is the difference between the amount of expected profitability and the break-even point.
-The margin of safety formula is equal to current sales minus the breakeven point divided by current sales.
+The margin of safety formula is equal to current sales minus the breakeven point, divided by current sales.

 There are two applications to define the margin of safety:

 In budgeting and break-even analysis, the margin of safety is the gap between the estimated sales output and the level by which a company’s sales could decrease before the company will become unprofitable.
-This signals management of the risk of loss that may happen as the business is subjected to changes in sales, especially when a significant amount of sales are at risk of decline or unprofitability.
+This signals to management the risk of loss that may happen as the business is subjected to changes in sales, especially when a significant amount of sales are at risk of decline or unprofitability.
 A low percentage of margin of safety might cause a business to cut expenses while a high spread of margin assures a company that it is protected from sales variability.

-In the principle of investing, margin of safety is the difference between the intrinsic value of a stock against its prevailing market price.
+In the principle of investing, the margin of safety is the difference between the intrinsic value of a stock against its prevailing market price.
 Intrinsic value is the actual worth of a company’s asset, or the present value of an asset when adding up the total discounted future income generated.

-When applied to investing, the margin of safety is calculated by assumptions, meaning an investor would only buy securities when the market price is materially below his estimated intrinsic value.
+When applied to investing, the margin of safety is calculated by assumptions, meaning an investor would only buy securities when the market price is materially below its estimated intrinsic value.
 Determining the intrinsic value or true worth of a security is highly subjective because each investor has a different way of calculating intrinsic value, which may or may not be accurate.
 The fair market price of the security must be known in order to then use the discounted cash flow analysis method to give an objective fair value of a business.